 It’s Good For Your Pelvic Floor Too

-If you’re a regular reader at Mutu System you’ll know I couldn’t go a whole blog post without mentioning your under-carriage + this is where my ears have really pricked up with this newfound knowledge of mine (Thanks Katy Bowman*).
+If you’re a regular reader at Mutu System you’ll know I couldn’t go a whole blog post without mentioning your under-carriage and this is where my ears have really pricked up with this newfound knowledge of mine (Thanks Katy Bowman*).

 How To Start ‘Going Barefoot’

 Lets’ learn to walk Ladies.
 And please note I’m saying ‘walk’ first.
-If you just throw away your shoes or get yourself some ‘barefoot shoes’ + pound your way through your usual 5K running route, you will hurt yourself.
+If you just throw away your shoes or get yourself some ‘barefoot shoes’ and pound your way through your usual 5K running route, you will hurt yourself.
 Your feet, in fact your entire body, need to learn to do this gradually.
 First we’re going to make friends with our feet.
-Follow the walking guidelines below + go barefoot as much as you can.
+Follow the walking guidelines below and go barefoot as much as you can.
 Wiggle your toes, spread your toes, try to lift your toes one at a time.
-Your toes have been cooped up for a long time, they need to taste freedom + natural movement a little before we run without shoes.
+Your toes have been cooped up for a long time, they need to taste freedom and natural movement a little before we run without shoes.

 Lee Saxby, the barefoot running Guru at VIVOBAREFOOT, gives us the following guidelines: